Harvester

 Architecture

-Harvester offers a range of advantages, including:
+Harvester supports a variety of storage options, including:

-Harvester encrypted admin snapshots snapshots rep | Adminhub
+Harvester infra monitoring automation snapshots b | Adminhub

 What is Harvester?